hashicorp/terraform-provider-azurerm/website/docs/r/frontdoor_custom_https_configuration.html.markdown

 ~> **NOTE:** Custom https configurations for a Front Door Frontend Endpoint can be defined both within [the `azurerm_frontdoor` resource](frontdoor.html) via the `custom_https_configuration` block and by using a separate resource, as described in the following sections.

 -> **NOTE:** Defining custom https configurations using a separate `azurerm_frontdoor_custom_https_configuration` resource allows for parallel creation/update.

+-> **NOTE:** UPCOMING BREAKING CHANGE: In order to address the ordering issue we have changed the design on how to retrieve existing sub resources such as frontend endpoints.
+Existing design will be deprecated and will result in an incorrect configuration.
+Please refer to the updated documentation below for more information.

 ```hcl
 resource "azurerm_resource_group" "example" {